Mastering the Projector's Strategy: 4 Key Steps to Attracting the Right Invitations

 So it is with the language of invitations.
 At first, you will be unsure if you are receiving an invitation.
 You will walk away from conversations slightly confused.

-You will bend yourself into pretzels trying to turn throw-away comments into invitations.
+You will bend yourself into a pretzel trying to turn throw-away comments into invitations.

 Recognition is the gateway to the best invitations.